stephenslab/count-clustering/README.md

 ### Repository organization

 All documents related to this work are in the `project` folder.
-It hosts several sub-directories- we list their functionalities below:
+The remaining folders contain files used to generate the webpages.
+The `project` folder hosts several sub-directories---we list their functionalities below:

 + `project/src` hosts the RMD scripts as well as the HTML output files obtained by running the RMD scripts.